-The tornado alarm is continuous whirling sound.
+The tornado alarm is a reporting phrase.
 When the alarm sounds, students are to quietly file to their designated safety area and follow instructions.

 Students will also participate in lockdown and evacuation drills during the school year.

 MANDATORY REPORTING

 All school personnel are mandated reporters of any and all cases of suspected child abuse.